abinit/abinit/doc/tutorial/eph4zpr.md

 This approximation is justified when the bands above $M$ are sufficiently high in energy with respect to the $n\kk$ states that must be corrected.
 The Sternheimer approach requires the specification of [[eph_stern]] and [[getpot_filepath]].
-The parameter M corresponds to [[nband]] that, obviously, cannot be larger than the number of states stored in the WFK file.
+The parameter M corresponds to [[nband]] that, obviously, **cannot be larger than the number of bands stored in the WFK file**.

 ### Quasi-particle corrections due to e-ph coupling

-Strictly speaking, the quasi-particle (QP) excitations are defined by the solution(s) in the complex plane of the equation $$ z = \ee_\nk + \Sigma_\nk^{\text{e-ph}}(z) $$ provided the non-diagonal components of the self-energy can be neglected.
+Strictly speaking, the quasi-particle (QP) excitations are defined by the solution(s) in the complex plane of the equation $$ z = \ee_\nk + \Sigma_\nk^{\text{e-ph}}(z) $$ provided the non-diagonal components of the e-ph self-energy can be neglected.
-In practice, the problem is usually simplified by seeking approximated solutions along the real axis following two different approaches: **on-the-mass-shell** and **linearized QP equation**.
+In practice, the problem is usually simplified by seeking **approximated** solutions along the real axis following two different approaches:

+1. **on-the-mass-shell**
+2. **linearized QP equation**.

-In the on-the-mass-shell approximation, the QP energy is given by the real part of the self-energy evaluated at the bare KS eigenvalue:
+In the on-the-mass-shell approximation, the QP energy is simply given by the real part of the self-energy evaluated at the bare KS eigenvalue:

 $$ \ee^\QP_\nk = \ee_\nk + \Re\, \Sigma_\nk^{\text{e-ph}}(\ee_\nk). $$

 <!--
-This approach is equivalent to a (thermal average of) standard time-dependent Rayleigh-Schrodinger perturbation theory.
+This approach is equivalent to a (thermal average of) Rayleigh-Schrodinger perturbation theory.
 -->
 In the linearized QP equation, on the contrary, the self-energy is Taylor-expanded around the KS eigenvalue and the QP correction is obtained using